Berky115/BidValidator/readme.md

  An App designed to consume bid requests.
 Validate their formation, and response with the highest bidder from a predetermined list of responses.
 Created for Unity Technologies.

- ## Use
+ ## API

-**sendRequest:** A Post request that consumes a JSON response object following the OpenRTB Specifications version 2.3 available online: [openRTB](https://www.iab.com/wp-content/uploads/2015/06/OpenRTB-API-Specification-Version-2-3.pdf)
+**/sendRequest** A Post request that consumes a JSON response object following the OpenRTB Specifications version 2.3 available online: [openRTB](https://www.iab.com/wp-content/uploads/2015/06/OpenRTB-API-Specification-Version-2-3.pdf)

  ## Sample request